-Electric heating by electromagnetic induction: principle and technology by John Callebaut, Laborelec.
+Electric heating by electromagnetic induction: principle and technologies by Jean Callebaut, Laborelec.

 The principle of electromagnetic induction heating is based on two physical phenomena:

 2. The joule effect